India supports Philippines in upholding its national sovereignty: EAM Jaishankar | Law-Order

 - Philippines

-Addressing a news conference here, Jaishankar said he held a very good discussion with his counterpart Enrique Manalo in Manila.
+''Warm and productive meeting with @SecManalo of Philippines.
+Wide-ranging discussion on advancing ties in political, defence, security & maritime cooperation, trade & investment, infrastructure, development cooperation, education, digital, technology, culture and consular domains,'' Jaishankar posted on X.

+They also exchanged views on global, regional and multilateral issues including the Indo-Pacific, Association of Southeast Asian Nations (ASEAN), West Asia, Ukraine, Non-Aligned Movement and the UN. ''As two democracies committed to a rules-based order, look forward to intensifying our cooperation,'' he said.

-''I take this opportunity to firmly reiterate India's support to the Philippines for upholding its national sovereignty,'' Jaishankar said.
+Addressing a joint press conference with Manalo, Jaishankar said: ''I take this opportunity to firmly reiterate India's support to the Philippines for upholding its national sovereignty.

-As the world changes, it is essential that India and the Philippines cooperate more closely to shape the emerging model, he said.
+As the world changes, it is essential that India and the Philippines cooperate more closely to shape the emerging world, he said.

 Every country has the right to uphold and enforce its national sovereignty, he said in response to a question.